 When new sophisticated electronic equipment was introduced in trains in the 80’s, it was necessary to use communication systems to exchange data.
 There were several field buses provided by manufacturers but they have some troubles to be used in the critical requirements of massive transportation systems.

 In 1999 a train on-board communication standard was published by the IEC, known as IEC 61375 or TCN (Train Communication Network).
 This standard has turned into the international approach for these troubles.
 However, the need of enormous bandwidth has forced TCN to integrate and to take advantage from Ethernet networks.
 This integration, though, could harm reliability, safety and real time features of TCN.
 In this context, the Parallel Redundancy Protocol (PRP) and the High Availability Seamless Redundancy (HSR) protocols arise as effective solutions to comply with all these requirements.
 In addition, an Ethernet- TCN network integrating PRP and HSR enables to manage redundancy and varying compositions in a natural way.

-In this context, the combination between Ethernet and SoC-e HSR/PRP Switch IP Core provides best results facing critial failures in the TCN routes.
-As a comparison, the typical switchover (time required to find and use new routes in the network) of different protocols and topologies are shown:
+In terms of availability, as a comparison, the typical switchover (time required to find and use new routes in the network) of different protocols and typologies are shown:

 - Standard IP Protocol : 10s

 - Parallel Redundancy Protocol (PRP): zero recovery time.